srsampson/ADSBNet/README.md

 ```
 In that case, you don't need the ```beast-splitter``` or ```modesmixer2```.

-The ADSNet then decodes the noisy data into target reports, and outputs them to the settable Multicast address and UDP port.
+The ADSNet then decodes the noisy data into target reports, and outputs them to the configurable Multicast address and UDP port.
 Also, you can optionally specify a Unicast address and UDP port, and send the data anywhere in the world, and also specify the data update rate.
 This was a main feature of the program, in which to share your data with others.

 This program was originally designed for Java in 2010, and I have recently updated it for Oracle Java 11.
 If you find any bugs, or would like to suggest a better way, feel free to add an issue.